Chuck Hardwick: Results of the 1989 Republican Primary for Governor of New Jersey

-Family and Retirement
+Later life and death

 After leaving the legislature, Hardwick moved to New York City.
 Mayor Rudy Giuliani appointed him to serve as Vice Chair of the New York City Council on the Environment.
 He also served on the Boards of the New Jersey Performing Arts Center, New Jersey After 3, Inc. and the Academic Alliance Foundation (for AIDS care in Africa).

 Hardwick's first wife was Patricia Johnson Hardwick, his childhood sweetheart in Akron, Ohio.
 She managed his first campaign for the State Assembly.
 They had two children: Virginia Lee (Ginger) Hardwick and Charles Leighton Hardwick, Jr, and three grandchildren, Jacob, Sarah and Ben Lapidus.
 After their divorce, he married Sheilagh Mylott.
 In 2008, they adopted a son, Austin, whom they "fell in love with" after becoming his foster parents when he was four days old.
-He now lives in Palm Beach Gardens, Florida.
+He spent his final years in Palm Beach Gardens, Florida.
+He died from complications from amyotrophic lateral sclerosis in Florida, on February 19, 2025, at the age of 83.